3podi/synth_fr/README.md

 ### Launching the SLURM Script

-You can submit the SLURM script to run large-scale generation or training on an HPC cluster.
+You can submit the SLURM script to run large-scale generation on an HPC cluster.
 Replace the arguments with your dataset, model, and output paths as needed:

 ```bash
 sbatch launch/jz/random_gen.slurm \